Hussainajhar8/tech257_azure_linux/intro_to_linux/file_ownership.md

 5. If the file's permissions are set as described (User: read-only, Group: read and write, Other: read, write, and execute), as the owner logged in, you would have read-only permissions on the file.
 Even though you own the file, your permissions are restricted to read-only based on the User permissions set.

-6. The file "keeprunning.sh" has the following permissions:
+6. The file "keeprunning.sh" has the following permissions:<br>
    ![alt text](image-10.png) <br>
    - Owner: read, write, execute `rwx`
    - Group: read, execute `r-x`